 My favourite thing on the menu is Fraisier: our French strawberry cake.
 It is a ring of in-season strawberries encased between two layers of French genoise (a whole-egg cake) sponge cake filled with creme mousseline.
 We make the genoise by hand, something few pastry shops even in Europe will do.
 The 20-minute long whisking with a balloon whisk creates luxuriously long and soft strands in the genoise sponge and this makes for a very tender mouthfeel.

 What to expect when we stay at your resort?

-We will set up a private picnic for you on Siridao beach, we will organize sailing lessons for you in Bambolim bay just 5 minutes away, we even set up a poolside barbecue for you.
-However, we think the most special thing about staying with us is relaxing in the ambience we create.
-Whether it is breakfast by the pool, listening to the raucous birdsong in the morning hours or staring into the orange sunset from our waterfront verandah – there are a lot of spaces for you to relax, enjoy and feel like this grand old home is yours to keep.
+We will set up a private picnic for you on Siridao Beach, we will organize sailing lessons for you in Bambolim Bay just 5 minutes away, and we even set up a poolside barbecue for you.
+However, we think the most special thing about staying with us is relaxing in the ambiance we create.
+Whether it is breakfast by the pool, listening to the raucous birdsong in the morning hours, or staring into the orange sunset from our waterfront verandah – there are a lot of spaces for you to relax, enjoy and feel like this grand old home is yours to keep.

 What are the nearby hotspots for visitors?

-Catch more surprises at Amrapali on their Instagram page and be sure to drop by next time you are looking for a home away from home in Goa.
+Catch more surprises at Amrapali – House of Grace on their Instagram page and be sure to drop by next time you are looking for a home away from home in Goa.